dsouflis/aleaiacta/README.md

 loosely based on
 [Numedoom](https://www.youtube.com/watch?v=_CBeaKVtEqQ).

-The board consists of tiles of various values, depicted as die faces, single, in fours or in nines.
-One tries to form " chains" of tiles by clicking on them.
+The board consists of tiles of various values, depicted as die faces, single ones, in fours or in nines.
+One tries to form "chains" of tiles by clicking on them.
 One can start a "chain" on any tile but, to continue a chain, one must click a tile with the same value.
 Clicking one something else ends the chain, although there is an "End Chain" button to do it explicitly.

 But there is a twist: when you click on a _same colored_ tile, the latter doubles in value.
 This matters because, when a chain ends, all but the last tile are removed and new tiles are "pushed" to the board.
-To make the programming logic even more interesting (programmers have a twisted idea of what is interesting...), the direction from which the new tiles enter the board (and shove the existing ones to) changed with every chain.
+To make the programming logic even more interesting (programmers have a twisted idea of what is interesting...), the direction from which the new tiles enter the board (and shove the existing ones to) changes with every chain.
 There is an arrow indicator on top which shows the last direction, but new tiles are also shown with a dashed border, so one can see where they came from anyway.